Glossary of useful terms and definitions

 To agree to the terms of an offer or contract.

-Account keeping fees are charged to cover or partially cover the lender's internal costs of administering the loan.
+Account keeping fees are charged to cover or partially cover the lender's internal costs of administering the account.

-The process of allocating expenses (Council, electricity, phone, water rates) on settlement day that the seller has paid for but not used, and which the buyer has not used but will be billed for.
+The process of allocating expenses (Council, rates, water rates) on settlement day that the seller has paid for but not used.

 When a property is sold, the vendor (seller)